HackZy01/eos-compilation/README.md

-Elementary OS 6 iso will take somewhere beetwen 2.5gb. script will install docker and docker.io.

-macOS alpha version requeirements:
+Elementary OS 6 iso will take somewhere beetwen 2.5gb. iso will be in directory where is install script something like this: Elementary-OS-compile-script/os/builds/<architecture name>/elementaryos-6.0-daily.<date>.iso script will install docker and docker.io. macOS alpha version requeirements:

     2010 or newer, with Intel’s hardware Memory Management Unit (MMU).